EmersonDeltaV/postman-ps-runner/README.md

 # Prerequisite

-## Software
+## Softwares

-The system that runs this PowerShell script should have the following npm packages installed globally:
+The system that runs this PowerShell script should have the following software installed:
 1. npm: Install it using the Node.js installer available on the cloud.
 2. newman: Install it using `npm install newman -g`.
 3. newman-reporter-junitfull: Install it using `npm install newman-reporter-junitfull -g`.